 Winter Skin Care Tips

 No matter the season, the sun is always out.
 Always protect yourself from skin cancer by using a broad spectrum sunscreen that protects from both UVA and UVB rays.
-Here are a few great options with an SPF of 30 or more (which we always recommend):
+Don't forget to apply generously to neck and hands, too!
+Here are a few great options with an SPF of 30 (or more), which is what dermatologists recommend:

 We repeat this mantra constantly because it’s so vital to good health, but you need to stay hydrated.
 It’s easy to remember to drink the water your body craves during summer months when you’re hot and perspiring, but you still need 8 – 10 glasses per day when it’s cold.
 Water helps flush the toxins from your body that cause many skin issues.

-The lightweight moisturizer you use during summer months won’t cut it when it's cold out.
+The lightweight moisturizer you use during summer months won’t cut it when it's cold out — especially if you have dry skin.
 Switch to a thicker moisturizer or cream to protect skin from winter weather and to prevent makeup from looking caked on and unnatural.

 Moisturizers that contain hyaluronic acid are your best bet for holding on to water and plumping skin.
 The acid acts as a natural sponge and absorbs water into dry skin.
 A single gram of hyaluronic acid can hold as much as six liters of water*.
 It's about as close to a miracle skin product as you can get!

 I cannot begin to describe the healthy glow we get from using this stuff!
 It's incredible!
 To apply, use the applicator wand to add a small amount to the apples of your cheeks.
 It's a sheer product so it won't look very powerful when you first apply it, but once you rub it into your skin the magic happens.
 It makes skin appear pink and dewy like you just returned from a run.
-We need to make a YouTube video about it so you can see the magic!

 Speaking of heat, constantly running your furnace will dry out the air and suck much-needed moisture from skin.
 Set the thermostat a few degrees lower than you’d like, then wear warmer clothes and cuddle under blankets instead.
 This is a win-win, because your skin and your wallet (AND your snuggle buddy) will thank you!